albush/Getting-Started-Guide/chapters/GettingStarted_3.md

 Now it's time to test, test, test.
 Does everything work as planned?
 What's different than your current host?
 Hopefully it's better, but if not, what needs to be changed?
 Test, iterate, and test some more until you're ready to launch.

-## Launch Day
+## Launch day

 Once everything is tested, it's time for launch.
 The actual switch will vary based on your current DNS host, so check with them.
-Of course we encourage you to use Rackspace Cloud DNS (either as a primary or backup DNS provider), but you do not need to host your DNS with us.
+We encourage you to use Rackspace Cloud DNS (either as a primary or backup DNS provider), but you do not need to host your DNS with us.

 * Determine exactly what will be switched and backup your current DNS configuration.
 Make sure you get all components.
 * If you're switching all of your DNS hosting, make sure your email and other systems configurations have been moved.